Xiaomi Mi A3

-The Xiaomi Mi A3 is the third smartphone in the series of Mi A- smartphones developed by Xiaomi and co-developed by Google as part of its Android One initiative.
+The Xiaomi Mi A3 is the fourth iteration in the Mi A series smartphones developed by Xiaomi and co-developed by Google as part of its Android One initiative.

 Specifications

 Hardware

-The phone features a 6.088 inch HD+ (1560 x 720 pixel) resolution, 283ppi Super AMOLED display, a glass and plastic body, with Corning Gorilla Glass 5 protection on its front as well as its back.
+The phone features a 6.088 inch HD+ (1560 x 720 pixel) resolution, 283ppi Super AMOLED display with a 60 Hz refresh rate, a glass and plastic body, with Corning Gorilla Glass 5 protection on its front as well as its back.
 It is powered by a Qualcomm Snapdragon 665 SoC.
 It also has a 2.0, Type-C 1.0 reversible connector.

 It has an AI assisted triple rear camera setup.
 The main camera has a 48MP Sony IMX586 sensor; there are also the 8MP ultrawide and 2MP depth sensing cameras.
 The front camera has a resolution of 32MP.
 The battery has a capacity of 4030mAh, which supports 18W quick charging via Qualcomm Quick Charge 3.0.

 Software

 The Xiaomi Mi A3 is part of the Android One program, where software updates are provided directly from Google.

 The phone comes with Android 9 "Pie" preinstalled.
 An Android 10 update was released on 29 February but rolled back due to bugs.
 It was re-released again on 18 March.
 On 31 December 2020 Xiaomi released Android 11 update, but it bricked every device it was installed on.
 Xiaomi fixed the issue within a week, but so far they have not told the reason for the failed update.